Cheese Thermization

 Overview

-Use the drop-down menus to select your bacteria of choice (Listeria monocytogenes or Shiga-toxin producing Escherichia coli) and your desired log-reduction of the chosen bacteria (3-, 4-, 5-, or 6-log kill).
-To make selections, hover over the “Bacteria” or “Reduction” field, click, and highlight your selection.
+Use the drop-down menus to select your microbe of choice (Listeria monocytogenes, Shiga-toxin producing Escherichia coli, or H5N1) and your desired log-reduction of the chosen microbe (3-, 4-, 5-, or 6-log kill; H5N1 is set for 7-log reduction only).
+To make selections, hover over the “Microbe” or “Reduction” field, click, and highlight your selection.
 Repeat for the second field.

-A temperature range of 140°F to 155°F in whole degree increments is included in the application.
-To make selections for temperature, hover over the gray circle located at 140°F (by default).
-Click and hold the gray circle and slide it along the temperature axis, releasing when at your desired temperature .
-Alternatively, click a temperature along the axis to select.
+A temperature range of 140°F to 155°F in whole degree increments is included in the application for bacterial pathogens; H5N1 temperature range is between 130 and 145°F. To make selections for temperature, hover over the gray circle located by default at the far left of the slider.
+Click and hold the gray circle and slide it along the temperature axis, releasing when at your desired temperature.
+Alternatively, click a temperature along the axis to select, or choose °F from temperature pull down menu.
 Outputs to the right of the application (“Hold Time”, in seconds, and log-reduction of unselected pathogen) will change in real-time according to the temperature selected.

-E.g. Selecting Shiga-toxin producing Escherichia coli and 3-log kill requires a hold time of 22 seconds at 150°F; a 1.25-log reduction of Listeria monocytogenes is anticipated with this same treatment.
+E.g. Selecting Shiga-toxin producing Escherichia coli and 3-log kill requires a hold time of 64 seconds at 145°F; a 1.22-log reduction of Listeria monocytogenes and a 6.7 log reducing of H5N1is anticipated with this same treatment.

-This research was funded by the National Dairy Council, the Robert H. and Carol L. Deibel Distinguished Graduate Fellowship in Food Safety Research (University of Wisconsin–Madison), and by unrestricted gifts from the industry to the Food Research Institute, University of Wisconsin–Madison
+Research for thermal inactivation of Listeria monocytogenes and Shiga-toxin producing E. coli was funded by the National Dairy Council, the Robert H. and Carol L. Deibel Distinguished Graduate Fellowship in Food Safety Research (University of Wisconsin–Madison), and by unrestricted gifts from the industry to the Food Research Institute, University of Wisconsin–Madison.

 Disclaimers